xaviero98-stack/Kubernetes/Project/README.md

     """)
 """
- Hopefully, thanks to the clarity of the MERGE INTO syntax it becomes really clear what we are doing with each micro-batch, what this does is
- Recreating the current state of the orders document in MongoDB in the form of a table.
+ Hopefully, thanks to the clarity of the MERGE INTO syntax it becomes really clear what we are doing with each micro-batch, what this does is recreating the current state of the orders document in MongoDB in the form of a table.
 For every MongoDB change, an equivalent change takes place in this table.
  Only take into account that if the connector gets disconnected from MongoDB and in that time some data gets deleted, the corresponding rows won't be erased from this table, but this can be easily tackled by doing periodic inner joins between this table and a Spark batch job that